-Our printer SoCs power many of today's laser and ink printers and multi-function peripherals.
+Our printer SoC products power many of today's laser and ink printers and multi-function peripherals.
 These SoCs include a family of printer-specific standard products as well as full-custom printer ASICs.
-As a leader in mobile solutions, we are also pioneering hardware and software solutions to enable easy printing of content from mobile devices to any printer.
+We continue to pioneer and lead printing technologies including 3D printing and mobile printing.